pangealab/pallas/README.md

 # pallas
-Ubuntu base image for GitHub Actions with tools like AWS CLI, Kubectl and others
+Ubuntu base image for GitHub Actions with tools like Kubectl, AWS CLI and others

 # Build Image